ssolmonson/chosenCuisine-client/README.md

 ### Planning Story

-My Dad's thought while watching the phantom gourmet to have an easy to use app in order to make keept track of restaurants to go to.
+My Dad's thought while watching the phantom gourmet to have an easy to use app in order to keep track of restaurants to go to.
+Expanding on this thought I decided to work on including a mapped location for clarity and use a rating system.

 ### User Stories: